-This Practical Nurse Healthcare Supplement is intended to clarify policies and procedures specific to the Practical Nurse program.
+This Practical Nurse Healthcare Supplement is intended to clarify policies and procedures specific to the Practical Nurse program and to serve as a reference guide about the program.
 The policies in this Healthcare Supplement supersede any conflicting statements made by faculty, administrators, the general Berkeley College Student Handbook, and the Undergraduate Catalog.

-The Practical Nurse Healthcare Supplement is updated regularly.
-You are urged to provide us with recommendations and suggestions for future revisions by communicating your ideas to Student Development and Campus Life.
+The Practical Nurse Healthcare Supplement is updated regularly, and your input is invaluable to us.
+We welcome your recommendations and suggestions for future revisions and invite you to communicate any of your ideas and suggestions to Student Development and Campus Life representatives.